nuxt/website-v2/content/en/guides/deployment/cleavr-deployment.md

 In Cleavr, navigate to the server to add the new app to and select **Add Site**.

 Select either Nuxt SSR or Nuxt Static web app type depending on which target you intend to deploy.
-Fill out the remainder website info and click **Add**.
+Fill out the remaining website info and click **Add**.

 This will add the site to your server and configure the server with any missing environment dependencies.